-For the complete sustainability report, please see pages 14-17 in Vitrolife's Annual Report 2018.
+For the complete sustainability report, please see pages 15-21 in Vitrolife's Annual Report 2019.

 When selecting and qualifying suppliers with regard to the purchase of materials for production, one of the selection criteria is that suppliers comply with and work in accordance with Vitrolife’s Code of Conduct.
 Vitrolife works together with established suppliers, mainly in the EU and the US.

-Vitrolife pays tax in every country where business is conducted pursuant to current legislation and OECD guidelines for fair distribution of results, which contributes to the development of the local society in each country.Vitrolife's Code of Conduct
+Vitrolife pays tax in every country where business is conducted pursuant to current legislation and OECD guidelines for fair distribution of results, which contributes to the development of the local society in each country.

 Vitrolife aims to conduct the Group’s business with as little impact on the environment as possible without sacrificing Vitrolife’s competitive advantage.
 The business in Gothenburg has been certified in line with ISO 14001.

 Vitrolife endeavours to improve its environmental performance through the following environmental policy:

 Vitrolife has developed tools to calculate how to fill the refrigerated boxes optimally.
-Vitrolife also uses professional freight carriers with efficient transportation systems that optimise shipments through bundling and transportation routes that also reduce CO2 emissions and costs.
+Vitrolife’s first choice is to use professional freight carriers with efficient transportation systems that optimise shipments through bundling and transportation routes, thus reducing CO2 emissions and costs.
 Vitrolife strives to reduce the amount of refrigerated freight by informing customers about CO2 emissions generated by transportation, thereby encouraging customers, for example, to order larger quantities on fewer occasions.